 Universities in the USA

-Seven of the top ten are US institutions, according to the Times Higher Education World University Rankings 2014-15.
+Five of the top ten universities in the world are US institutions according to the QS World University Rankings 2016/17.
 These include:

-- 1st - California Institute of Technology (Caltech)
+- 1st - Massachusetts Institute of Technology (MIT)

-- 6th - Massachusetts Institute of Technology (MIT)
+- 5th - California Institute of Technology (Caltech)

 With locations in Boston, New York and San Francisco Hult International Business School offers both Masters and MBA programmes

 Just outside New York City LIU Post College of Management offers accountancy, MBA and taxation postgraduate courses and is ranked among The Princeton Review's 'Best Business Schools'